International German Genealogy Partnership

 Page: of 3Next Page

-Welcome to the website of the Association of German Nobility Associations.
-From the aristocratic associations newly founded after the Second World War, the Association of German Aristocratic Associations was formed in 1956, which was also joined by 4 confessional, long-standing aristocratic associations and 4 knighthoods.
-4 regional associations from the east were also formed, which also joined the umbrella association.
+The monarchy ended more than 90 years ago with the founding of the Weimar Republic.
+In 1956, the Association of German Nobility Associations was formed from the nobility associations that were newly founded after the Second World War, which was joined by 4 long-established denominational nobility associations and 4 knighthoods.
+Likewise, 4 regional associations were formed from the East, which also joined the umbrella organization.

 [Located in Category: Societies, Organizations]